lsst-sqre/sqr-032/index.rst

       >>> 1 / 0

-Finally, there is also a special comment that ignores all doctests on a page
+Finally, there is also a special comment that ignores all doctests on a page:

 .. code-block:: rst

    .. doctest-skip-all

-Overall, pytest-doctestplus_ appears to be a useful extension of pytest's basic doctest capability, and should be part of our solution for test doctests.
+Overall, pytest-doctestplus_ appears to be a useful extension of pytest's basic doctest capability, and should be part of our solution for testing doctests.

 .. _sybil-pytest: